NischalDragneel-77/reactapp/README.md

 # reactapp
-This wiil be the first app I built using ReactJS
+This wiil be the first app I build using ReactJS